dwmkerr/app-icon/README.md

 This simple tool allows you to create a single icon in your app project, then create icons of all required sizes from it.
 It currently works for iOS and Android.
 You can also add labels to your app icons.

-Create a single large `icon.png`, at least 192 pixels square, then run:
+Create a single large `icon.png` at least 192 pixels square, or run `app-icon init` to create this icon, then run:

 ```bash
 # If you are using npm 5.2 onwards...